bchainhub/foxar-docs/versioned_docs/version-1/reference/config/solidity-compiler.md

 Whether or not to output all unproved targets.

-Refer to the [Solidity documentation](https://docs.soliditylang.org/en/latest/smtchecker.html#unproved-targets) for more information.
+Refer to the [Ylem documentation](https://docs.soliditylang.org/en/latest/smtchecker.html#unproved-targets) for more information.

 ###### `model_checker.solvers`